Woodford Files: Top Therapies for COVID; Get Stronger with Plant-based Proteins; Guide to OrganicsJulia Woodford August 17, 2020

 To shine more light on the issue, we bring you opinion pieces from two reputable sources:

-1) OMNS Editor Andrew Saul reveals how certain videos made by progressive doctors in China about their success using IV vitamin C against COVID were repeatedly deleted from YouTube;
+1) OMNS Editor Andrew Saul reveals how certain videos made by progressive doctors in China about their success using IV vitamin C against COVID were repeatedly deleted from social media;

-2) Lawyer Shawn Buckley discusses a new report that the Trudeau government is planning to enact censorship laws to prevent “misinformation” about COVID-19.
+2) Lawyer Shawn Buckley discusses a new report that the federal government is planning to enact censorship laws to prevent “misinformation” about COVID-19.

 Meantime, the lockdown has had a major impact on health and wellness practitioners.
 From RMTs to acupuncturists to reflexologists, everyone had to close their doors as clients waited in pain and isolation for the lockdown to end.
 Then there were the psychotherapists, hypnotherapists, and other counsellors and teachers unable to reach out to their clients in crisis.
 Thankfully the lockdown is lifting now, and people can get the help they need.
 Take a look at our latest Service Directory to find body workers, counselors, therapists, and other professionals ready to serve you.